 Whole Life Insurance

-Like level term life insurance, once your whole life insurance policy was issued, the insurance company cannot increase your rates for the rest of your life.
+Like level-term life insurance, once your whole life insurance policy is issued, the insurance company cannot increase your rates for the rest of your life.
 Although whole life or universal life insurance costs significantly more than term life insurance, part of the premiums you pay are diverted to a cash-value account.

 What about the Effect of Inflation on My Budget?